Mark Dacascos: Early life

 Dacascos was born on February 26, 1964, in Honolulu, Hawaii.
-His father, Al Dacascos, is Filipino and was born in Hawaii; he is a martial arts instructor and the founder of Wun Hop Kuen Do.
+His father, Al Dacascos, is of Filipino descent and was born in Hawaii; he is a martial arts instructor and the founder of Wun Hop Kuen Do.
 He was inducted into the Martial Arts History Museum Hall of Fame in 1999.
-His mother, Moriko McVey-Murray, is of Irish and Japanese ancestry.
+His mother, Moriko McVey-Murray, is Irish of Japanese descent.
 In the History Channel presentation Samurai, Dacascos revealed that many members of his mother's family were killed in the bombing of Hiroshima.
 His stepmother is award-winning martial artist Malia Bernal.
 He attended Los Angeles Valley College, where he was on the gymnastics team.
 He also attended Portland State University in Portland, Oregon.
 He is proficient in his father's style of martial arts, Wun Hop Kuen Do, and holds a 4th degree black belt.
 He has also extensively studied Muay Thai, capoeira with Amen Santo, and Wushu.
 Growing up, Dacascos was inspired by Jackie Chan and Bruce Lee.

 During his upbringing he lived a time in Hamburg, Germany, where he learned to speak German.